Dungeons-Guide/Skyblock-Dungeons-Guide/README.md

   - NPC, Secret, Door, Lever, Superboom wall, Crypts
   - Q. Hey is this feature bannable?
   - A. No.
+    0. It has been verified a admin to be safe.
+Check #announcement on discord for screenshot
     1. It is not Watchdog detectable since it does not modify player behaviour or packet
     2. It is not an ESP (unlike some other "secret waypoints" mods which are really just ChestESP and ItemESP).
 This mod bases the waypoints on a static set of coordinates from a corner of the room a player is in.
 This is similar to fairy soul waypoints (which Simon has confirmed are allowed) since it is not scanning for the secrets but rather displaying a waypoint over a set coordinate.
     3. It does not break any of the 4 guidelines recently posted by Fr0z3n about disallowed QOL modifications